Do you need help with family law guardianship? Even if you were to seek out the advice of an attorney, your legal decisions are still yours to make.

-When it comes to minor children, many individuals believe adoption and guardianship are the same thing.
-In reality, these are two very distinct legal terms which each have their own nuances.
-The big difference between the two is related to permanence.
-Whereas a family law guardianship of a minor is usually temporary, an adoption is permanent.
+When it comes to minor children, many individuals believe adoption and guardianship are the same things.
+In reality, these are two very distinct legal terms that each has its own nuances.

 What is Adoption?

 When someone adopts a child, they are legally viewed as that child’s parent.
-If a biological parent has given up or lost their rights, they no longer have any duty to provide financial support or care for the child in any way.
-The minor also loses any rights to the biological parent’s assets unless a will is in place.
+Also, if a biological parent has given up or lost their rights, they no longer have any duty.

 A family law guardianship with a minor can end in several ways.
 If one of the following events occurs, the legal relationship is dissolved.

-- Child turns 18 or the locality’s statutory legal age.
+- The child turns 18 or the locality’s statutory legal age

 None of these events would end the legal relationship between an adoptive parent and their child.